maclong9/nuxt-template/README.md

 - **Custom Configuration**: Modules like ESLint and others can be configured with just a few lines in the `nuxt.config.ts` file.

+### Nuxt UI

+This is the UI library being used for this starter, it provides good base layouts for regularly used components across web applications.
+Thanks to it's slot structure and `:ui` attributes it is also heavily customisable.

 ### TailwindCSS

 TailwindCSS is a utility-first CSS framework that provides low-level utility classes for building custom designs